"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "What?"
 Rose asked, looking from one to the other.

-They all turned to look at Bella, whom Edward gleefully pointed out.
-Of course, she chose this fateful moment to throw away her lunch, allowing my family to study her fully.
-As she made her way back to her seat, she tripped over…nothing?
-Catching herself by the edge of the table, she blushed a terrific scarlet and sat down.
+Of course, Bella chose this fateful moment to throw away her lunch, allowing my family to study her fully.
+As she made her way back to her seat, she tripped over…what?
+Nothing?

 "Her?"
 Rose confirmed scathingly as the rest of my family erupting into gales of laughter.